Green Sotol

 Maintenance

-Easily grown as security hedge, in rock gardens, and on rocky hillsides.
-It is the most common species of sotol in the Chihuahuan Deserts Ecoregion.
+Easily grown as security hedge, in rock gardens.
 Extremely tolerant of drought, heat, cold, and soil type, but does best in well-drained soil and full sun.
 Makes a very nice accent in landscapes or can be massed as a large-scale groundcover.
-Because of its substantial spines, it must be planted away from pedestrian areas unless it’s used for security plantings.
-Propagation: seed, offset division.
+Because of its substantial spines plant away from pedestrian areas unless it’s used for security plantings.
+Native habitat: prairie, meadows, pastures, flat desert areas, chaparral and brush country, gravelly slopes, bajadas, canyons, and arroyos of mountains.

 Blooms May-July.
 Produces a stalk 5-20 feet tall, with long clusters of small white flowers on the upper portion.
 The flowers are male on one plant and female on another.
 At the base of the plant is a cluster of ribbonlike leaves, 1-3 feet long.
 They have spiny teeth along the margins that curve backward toward the base.
 The fruit is a capsule.
 Although still listed by some in the Liliaceae Family, the majority of botanical organizations now list it in the Asparagaceae Family.